The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

 First, we use the sheaf convolution formalism to prove a big monodromy result for families of hypersurfaces.
 In Section \ref{sec:sheaf} we introduce the sheaf convolution category, a Tannakian category of perverse sheaves on an abelian variety.
-In Section \ref{sec:tan} we investigate the Tannakian group of a hypersurface; we show in many cases that this group must be as big as possible.
-In Section \ref{sec:mon} we relate the Tannakian group to the geometric monodromy group, which gives the big monodromy statement we need.
+In Section \ref{sec:tan} we investigate the convolution monodromy group of a hypersurface; we show in many cases that this group must be as big as possible.
+In Section \ref{sec:mon} we relate the convolution monodromy group to the geometric monodromy group, which gives the big monodromy statement we need.

-Sections \ref{sec:hds}--\ref{sec:int_thm_ss} explain how to deduce non-density of integral points, following the strategy in \cite{LV}.
+Sections \ref{sec:hds}--\ref{sec:int_thm} explain how to deduce non-density of integral points, following the strategy in \cite{LV}.
 Section \ref{sec:hds} contains some technical preliminaries.
 We introduce the notion of Hodge--Deligne system, which is closely related to Deligne's ``system of realizations'' of a motive, although we include only the realizations that are relevant for our argument.
 We discuss ``$H^0$-algebras'', roughly, algebra objects in the category of Artin motives with rational coefficients, which we need to express the semilinearity of Frobenius.
 We also recall some facts from the theory of not-necessarily-connected reductive groups.
 Section \ref{sec:per} relates the big monodromy statement from Section \ref{sec:mon} to the $p$-adic period map, via the theorem of Bakker and Tsimerman (\cite{BT}).
-In Section \ref{sec:int_thm}, we deduce the non-density of integral points.
-The argument here involves combinatorics on reductive groups, analogous to \cite[\S 11]{LV}.
+In Section \ref{sec:int_thm_ss}, we deduce the non-density of integral points, under the simplifying assumption that all the global representations that arise are semisimple.
+In Section \ref{sec:int_thm}, we prove the theorem in full generality.
+The argument used to handle the global semisimplification involves combinatorics on reductive groups, analogous to \cite[\S 11]{LV}.
 We conclude with Theorem \ref{LV_thm}, which is analogous to Lemma 4.2, Prop.\ 5.3, and Thm.\ 10.1 in \cite{LV}.
-The main technical difficulty comes from semisimplification of the global representation; in Section \ref{sec:int_thm_ss} we present a much simpler argument, assuming all the global representations that arise are semisimple.

-Finally, we wrap up the proof.
-In Section \ref{sec:numerical}, we verify the two numerical conditions in the hypotheses of Theorem \ref{LV_thm}.
-The proof of our main theorem occupies Section \ref{sec:main_thm}.
+Finally, we wrap up the proof of our main theorem in Section \ref{sec:main_thm}.